madflow/trivy-plugin-notify/README.md

 This provider can be used to send notifications via email using SMTP.

 Currently, only `vuln` scanning results are supported.
+If there are no vulnerabilities found in the scan report, sending emails will be skipped.

 #### Requirements